aws-samples/mergers-and-acquisitions-integration-accelerator/README.md

 ## About this Repo <a name="About"></a>
 The repo is subdivided into solution components.

 We welcome contributions to this repo in the form of fixes to existing components or addition of new components.
+For more information on contributing, please see the [CONTRIBUTING](./CONTRIBUTING.md) guide.

 ## Components <a name="Components"></a>